EugeneBelford1995/Indexes/README.md

 The .docx is my notes in bullet point form with some charts that you need to know for the exam.

 The PDF is someone else's notes I got from Reddit or Google.
-I didn't really use them msyelf, but if they help you then great.
+I didn't really use them myself, but if they help you then great.

 Good luck!
 You got this.

 Study well my friends.